CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/academic_integrity.md

 Using, for example, ChatGPT to write your Contextual Background because it's faster and it is likely to be grammatically correct would not be a good reason - but using an AI tool to help bug-catch, as part of a suite of other bug-catching methods, or to speed up development so you can do more interesting experiments, which you explain in the AI declaration and appendix, would.

 ## What counts as an AI tool?
 Anything that uses Large Language Models (LLMs for example ChatGPT, Claude, CoPilot, DeepL etc) or Generative AI (for example to create pictures, eg Midjourney, Dall-E etc).
-Given how fast the sector is moving, there are bound to be new examples appearing all year, so if you're uncertain if something counts, please [ask](https://teams.microsoft.com/l/channel/19%3A6b235ebe808045f48a94bc6ec96af495%40thread.tacv2/Project%20Q%20and%20A?groupId=a245af21-271c-4864-9c8c-2b642ac2bd05&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b).
+Given how fast the sector is moving, there are bound to be new examples appearing all year, so if you're uncertain if something counts, please talk to your supervisor.

 ## If you're using AI tools, you need to understand the risks: